 By Andrea Cooper, Novant Health Healthy Headlines

-Q: A year of inactivity in 2020 could lead to a year of sports injuries in 2021.
-What can student athletes do to prevent injuries?
+Q: What can student athletes do to prevent injuries?

-There needs to be a slower ramp-up to full speed ahead in your sport.
-The amount of time you’ll need will depend upon your current fitness and injury history, but you need to be careful as you increase the duration, intensity and frequency of your exercise.
+There needs to be a slow ramp-up to full speed ahead in your sport.
+The amount of time your child will need will depend upon their current fitness and injury history, but everyone should be careful when increasing the duration, intensity and frequency of exercise.

 Q: As a student, you played baseball and ran cross country along with playing basketball.
 Do you recommend cross training as a way to prevent injury?